Mardi Gras Fast Facts

 The colors of Mardi Gras are purple (justice), gold (power) and green (faith).

-Social clubs called "Krewes" organize the parades, and give balls and parties.
+Social clubs called "Krewes" organize the parades, and host balls and parties.

 Parades feature floats, marching bands, and a king and queen who lead the parade.